IainNZ/OldPersonalSite/_posts/2013-09-30-urban-planning.markdown

 title: Solving an Urban Planning Puzzle with JuMP + Julia
 ---

 [The PuzzlOR](http://puzzlor.editme.com/) is a website connected to [INFORMS](https://www.informs.org) that publishes [operations research](https://www.informs.org/About-INFORMS/What-is-Operations-Research)-related problems bimonthly.
-In a series of posts I'm going to solve some of the problems to demonstrate [JuMP](https://github.com/IainNZ/JuMP.jl), an algebraic modelling language for/in [Julia](http://julialang.org).
+In a series of posts I'm going to solve some of the problems to demonstrate [JuMP](https://github.com/IainNZ/JuMP.jl), an algebraic modeling language for/in [Julia](http://julialang.org).

 ## Urban Planning (August 2013)

 [(Link to full problem statement)](http://puzzlor.editme.com/urbanplanning)

-In this problem we have a 5x5 grid with two possibilities for each lot: residential or commericial.
-Lets define a binary variable  \\( x\_{ij} \\) that is 1 if and only if lot \\( (i,j) \\) is residential.
+In this problem we have a 5x5 grid with two possibilities for each lot: residential or commercial.
+Let's define a binary variable  \\( x\_{ij} \\) that is 1 if and only if lot \\( (i,j) \\) is residential.
 The challenge now is to express the objective.
 For each row and column there are the following possibilities:

 * Five residential \\( \\sum\_{j=1}^5 x\_{ij} = 5 \\) is +5 points
 * Four residential \\( \\sum\_{j=1}^5 x\_{ij} = 4 \\) is +4 points